Who Is The Father Of Public Speaking?

 Aristotle’s Life

-Aristotle was very prolific during his lifetime.
-In addition to the Rhetoric, he wrote on a wide variety of topics including biology, botany, ethics, government, logic, metaphysics, music, physics, poetry, theatre, and zoology.
-He also produced significant works on the history of philosophy and the nature of science.
+Aristotle was incredibly prolific.
+Beyond Rhetoric, he explored biology, botany, ethics, government, logic, metaphysics, music, physics, poetry, theatre, and zoology.
+He also contributed vital works on philosophy and science.